stryker-mutator/stryker4s/docs/CONFIGURATION.md

 Cases where you might want to use this:

 - Your code has lots of 'static' mutants (e.g. `val` in an `object`) which the new testrunner can not test.
-- You are running into a bug with the new testrunner (please [create an issue](https://github.com/stryker-mutator/stryker4s/issues/new)).
+- You are running into a bug with the new testrunner.
-- Your testframework does not work with the testrunner ([let us know](https://github.com/stryker-mutator/stryker4s/issues/new)!).
+- Your testframework does not work with the testrunner.

+For the last two cases, please [let us know by creating an issue](https://github.com/stryker-mutator/stryker4s/issues/new)!

 ## Process runner config